 There are two main ways to get to Rottnest Island.
-Either from Fremantle, Perth southbound or from the northbound leaving from Hillarys Boat Harbor.
-On both ferries, you can take your bike, or you can hire one when you book your ticket, but if you don’t have one, there is also a bike rental service on the island.
+Either from Fremantle, Perth southbound or the northbound leaving from Hillarys Boat Harbor.
+You can take your bike or hire one when you book your ticket on both ferries, but if you don’t have one, there is also a bike rental service on the island.

 - The Rottnest Fast Ferries are leaving from Hillarys Boat Harbour, north of Perth.
 There is a free pick up operated by the ferry company three times a day.
 It takes approx 45 minutes to cross over to Rottnest Island.
 There are three departures during the day.
-This is ideal if you love to spend time in the outdoors and want to visit the beautiful and tranquil northern Beaches of Perth.
+This is ideal if you love to spend time outdoors and visit the beautiful and tranquil northern Beaches of Perth.
 The return ticket is 68,00 dollars, but it doesn’t include the island fee.
-A complimentary hotel-pick is however offered from Perth.
+A complimentary hotel-pick is, however, offered from Perth.

-If you want to stay overnight, on the island the accommodation is limited, there are only a couple of hotels, but plenty of rental holiday houses, apartments and campsites.
+If you want to stay overnight, the accommodation is limited on the island, and there are only a couple of hotels but plenty of rental holiday houses, apartments, and campsites.

 How to plan your Rottnest Island Day Trip